plt3/dotfiles/README.md

 ## Management:

 - Managed with stow
-  - in dotfiles directory, run `stow */` to create all links
+  - in dotfiles directory, run `stow !(bookmarklets)/` to create all links
+    - note the `!(bookmarklets)/` glob because we don't need bookmarklets to be symlinked, they are just in this repo because they fit the theme
-    - can run `stow -nv */` to see what it will do without affecting the filesystem first
+    - can run `stow -nv !(bookmarklets)/` to see what it will do without affecting the filesystem first
-  - run `stow -D */` to remove all links
+  - run `stow -D !(bookmarklets)/` to remove all links

 ## Goodies: